Samuel Mosberg

 Samuel A. Mossberg or Mosberg (June 14, 1896 – August 30, 1967) was an American lightweight professional boxer who competed in the early 1920s.
 He was managed by Billy Gibson and Jack Bulger for most of his professional career.

 Amateur career

-Mosberg was born in Austria on June 14, 1896, but grew up on New York City's East side, a largely Jewish section.
+Mosberg was born in Cisleithania (nowadays Austria) on June 14, 1896, but grew up on New York City's East side, a largely Jewish section.
 He began his prolific amateur boxing career in 1912 at age 16 with New York's Pastime Athletic Club and gained vast experience, eventually fighting an impressive 250 amateur fights.

 WWI Navy boxer

 Boxing for the navy in World War I, Mosberg won the lightweight championship for his base, the Newport Naval Station at Newport, Rhode, Island, where he continued his amateur boxing career against navy fighters.
 He simultaneously worked as a navy boxing instructor, as did his friend boxer Mel Coogan, before he was discharged and returned to his civilian amateur career.
 His patriotic service in World War I and subsequent training and participation in the Olympics delayed his entry into boxing's professional ranks until he reached the age of twenty four.